 Welcome!
-I am a current Pd.D.
+I am a current Ph.D.
 Candidate in the Department of Economics at Temple University.
-My primary research interest is in Macroeconomics with a focus on the input-output network and business cycle fluctuations.
-I will be on the job market over the 2021-2022 academic year.
+My primary research interest is in Macroeconomics with a focus on the input-output network theory and business cycle fluctuations.
+I will be on the job market over the 2022-2023 academic year.

 Temple University, Philadelphia, USA